Miksus/rocketry/docs/user_guide/parameters.rst

     from redengine.arguments import Arg
     Arg.to_session(my_param="a value")

-The first two methods are fairly obvious but the third is interesting.
+The first method is fairly obvious but the second is interesting.
 Most ``Argument`` classes have method ``to_session`` that acts as a convenient constructor for special types of parameters.
 A bit more till we get to the arguments.

-If you would like to set a parameter with more dynamics, you can use ``FuncParam`` that is used similarly as ``FuncTask`` or ``FuncCond``:
+If you would like to set more dynamic session parameters, you can use ``FuncParam`` that is used similarly as ``FuncTask`` or ``FuncCond``: